 Two women in suits stood close by, holding onto the same pole.
 Obsessed with other women’s hair, Ruthie saw that the tall one styled hers in a sleek knot.
 Ruthie’s own frizzed hair had never pleased her much, even when the red was natural.
 She patted it down, still a bit groggy—the kinkiness seemed tight today, maybe due to the damp.

-“Well?” said the tall woman.
+“Well?” said what must have been the tall woman.
 “Are you going to let her have that seat, or what?”

 Ruthie’s head snapped up.
-She looked at both women, wondering what they meant.
+She looked at them both, wondering what they meant.

 “Just drop it,” mouthed the short one.